ch0ppah/first-level-fighter/README.md

 uv run flf
 ```

-If you have `pipx` installed, you can install FLF by running
+If you have `pip` or `pipx` installed, you can install FLF by running
 ```
+pip install first-level-fighter
+OR
 pipx install first-level-fighter
 ```
 Then, you can run the program by running